 Zig Misiak, a World War Two Polish baby refugee, is a highly respected, award-winning Canadian author of First Nations books and educational resources.
-He has received multiple awards, not all listed here, for his work and contributions, including two Governor-General’s Medals.
+He has received multiple awards, not all listed here, for his work and contributions.

 As a child, often on his own, Zig became very curious about the children “across the bridge” at the nearby residential school in Brantford, Ontario.
 Then, as an adult, he embraced and cultivated interest and enduring relationships with his neighbours and friends, the Haudenosaunee, the Grand River Six Nations People.